-For those of you curious to know where to find the best nature in the country, I selected some of the best national parks in the country, with plenty of information that should help you plan your visit.
-I am listing them from south to north.
-But before I do, let me share some important considerations.
+For those of you curious to know where to find the best nature in the country, I selected the best national parks in Argentina, with plenty of information that should help you plan your visit.

 Tierra del Fuego National Park

-The park is rich in hiking trails that have various levels of difficulty, as well as viewpoints.
-Among the main landmarks of the park there are the Mirador Lapataia, the Acigami Lake and the Southernmost Post Office.
+The park is rich in hiking trails with various levels of difficulty and viewpoints.
+Among the main landmarks of the park are the Mirador Lapataia, the Acigami Lake, and the Southernmost Post Office.

 You can get to the park by bus from Ushuaia – buses leave regularly from the bus station at the corner between Maipú and Juana Faidul, in front of the gas station.
 Alternatively, you can get there on the Fin del Mundo train, but the station is 8 km (about 5 miles) outside of the city and you have to get a taxi there.